Brother Twinriter: Specifications

 The original Twinriter 5 is a beige impact printer measuring 7.9 by 23.2 by 15.0 in and weighing 35 lb.
 The printer features a unique dual hybrid printing system, combining a daisy wheel and a 9-pin dot matrix printhead—an industry first.
 The printer includes both types of printing systems to serve dual purposes: printing letter-quality text with the daisy wheel, and producing graphics and other specialized symbols not present on the daisy wheel with the dot matrix printhead.
 Other printers on the market featuring only one of the two printing technologies sacrificed one feature set for the other.
 While many dot matrix printers could produce both text and graphics, the quality of the letterforms produced by all but the most advanced near-letter-quality (NLQ) printers were poor; meanwhile, daisy wheel printers produced letterforms with a fidelity exceeding even the most expensive laser printers at the time, but could not produce arbitrary bitmap graphics and included only a handful of symbols.
 The Twinriter 5's dot matrix printhead can print up to 140 characters per second, while its daisy wheel printhead can print up to 36 characters per second.
 The Twinriter 5's stock amount of data buffer is 3 KB, expandable to 11 KB or 19 KB as part of an aftermarket upgrade.

 Users can set the Twinriter to operate in one of two modes: DP (data processing) mode and WP (word processing) mode.
 In DP mode, the printer eschews the daisy wheel completely to print both text and graphics through the dot matrix printhead, operating exactly like any other serial dot matrix printer.
 In WP mode, the Twinriter switches between daisy wheel and dot matrix on the fly, printing the 95 printable ASCII characters on the daisy wheel and graphics and special symbols on the dot matrix printhead.
 The printer's dot matrix controller supports ESC/P escape codes to control the dot matrix printhead and Diablo 630 escape codes to control the daisy wheel.
-Popular office suites for DOS allowing users to compose documents with graphics and text using the Twinriter in WP mode in 1986 included Lotus 1-2-3, Enable and Framework; by late 1987, support for the Twinriter was added to several popular word processors including Microsoft Word, PC-Write, and Words & Figures—with preliminary support under the most popular word processor of the day, WordPerfect, in development that year.
+Office suites for MS-DOS allowing users to compose documents with graphics and text using the Twinriter in WP mode in 1986 included Lotus 1-2-3, Enable, and Framework; by late 1987, support for the Twinriter was added to several popular word processors including Microsoft Word, PC-Write, and Words & Figures—with preliminary support under the most popular word processor of the day, WordPerfect, in development that year.